 9. Missouri

-Missouri is a great state for homesteading because of its long farming tradition.
+Missouri is an excellent state for homesteading because of its long farming tradition.
 You’ll find a community of people who know all about self-sufficient living.
 There are nearly 95,000 farms in Missouri, most of which are family owned and under 300 acres.
 The local laws tend to be favorable to homesteading.

 Much of the state is great for growing food, though there are plenty of areas where the soil is rocky or lacks timber for building and fuel.
-Unfortunately, the best homesteading land can be very expensive to buy.
-Property and sales taxes are moderate, but the state income tax is fairly high.
+Unfortunately, the best homesteading land can be costly to buy.
+Property and sales taxes are moderate, but the state income tax is high.

-Missouri experiences all four seasons, though the winters tend to be fairly mild and the summers aren’t as bad as its southerly neighbors.
+Missouri experiences all four seasons, though the winters are relatively mild, and the summers aren’t as bad as its southerly neighbors.
 The location does mean Missouri often gets hit by natural disasters like flooding, tornadoes, and ice storms – so be prepared.

 Pros